Lorenzo V. Tan: Current Positions

-Tan currently serves as Vice Chairman of the Pan Malayan Management and Investment Corporation (PMMIC), a privately-owned conglomerate that's a controlling shareholder in RCBC, RCBC Realty Corporation, Malayan Insurance Company Inc., Sunlife Grepa Financial, House of Investments, energy firm Engineering Equipment, Inc. (EEI) Corporation, PetroEnergy Resource Corporation, Honda Cars Philippines, Isuzu Manila, Inc., and iPeople.
-Tan serves on the Boards of many of these companies.
+Tan currently serves as vice chairman of the Pan Malayan Management and Investment Corporation (PMMIC), a privately owned conglomerate that is a controlling shareholder in House of Investments, energy firm Engineering Equipment, Inc. (EEI) Corporation, PetroEnergy Resource Corporation, iPeople.
+RCBC, RCBC Realty Corporation, Malayan Insurance Company Inc., Sunlife Grepa Financial, Honda Cars Philippines, and Isuzu Manila, Inc. Tan serves on the boards of many of these companies.

 On July 19, 2019, it was announced that Tan was appointed president and CEO of Yuchengco-owned House of Investments Inc. (HI), an investment holding and management company counted as one of the four major flagship corporations of the Yuchengco Group.

-Tan currently serves as director of Smart Communications, Inc., EEI, Sunlife Grepalife, Malayan Insurance, House of Investments, De La Salle Zobel, and Philippine Realty and Holding Corporation (Philrealty).
-He is also on the board of adviser of Roberto Ongpin's Alphaland Development Corporation.
+Tan currently serves as director of Smart Communications, Inc., EEI, Sunlife Grepalife, Malayan Insurance, House of Investments, and De La Salle Zobel, He is also on the board of adviser of Roberto Ongpin's Alphaland Development Corporation.

 He is a managing partner and co-founder of leading Manila-based advisory firm Primeiro Partners.
 In January 2018, he was elected as Director of the Yuchengco Group's, iPeople, Inc., owner and operator of the Mapua Institute of Technology.